Tarsha Whitmore Sizzles In Jeans & White Top At Same Cafe As Zac Efron

 Tarsha Whitmore’s most recent Instagram share combined fashion and fangirl.
-The post was added to her feed a few moments ago, and it’s quickly earning praise from her fans.
+The post was added to her feed a few moments ago, and it’s quickly earning praise from her followers.

 The photo captured Tarsha enjoying her time outside.
-A geotag in the picture indicated that she was in Byron Bay, Australia.
-In her caption, Tarsha shared with her followers that she was at a cafe but did not specifically share which one.
-The Aussie babe also spilled the tea on a celebrity who happened to be eating at the spot at the same time as her — Zac Efron.
+A geotag indicated that she was in Byron Bay, Australia.
+In her caption, Tarsha told her followers that she was at a cafe but did not specifically state which one.
+The Aussie babe also spilled the tea on a celebrity who happened to be eating at the spot at the same time — Zac Efron.
 The restaurant was decorated with white walls and wooden pillars to match.
-A few other guests were gathered around tables, but unfortunately, Efron did not make the photo op.
+A few other guests were gathered around tables, but unfortunately, Zac did not make the photo op.

-Tarsha sat on a cushioned chair that had different colored stripes on it.
-The babe faced her figure toward the camera and gazed off to the left.
-She spread her legs and tucked one foot against her thigh.
-Tarsha casually rested her hands on each of her legs and showed off her french manicure.
+Tarsha sat on a striped cushioned chair.
+Her body was turned to the camera, while she gazed off to her left.
+She spread her legs and tucked one foot against the other thigh.
+Tarsha casually rested her hands on her legs and showed off her french manicure.
 She rocked a casual outfit that highlighted her figure.

-On her upper-half, Tarsha sported a tight white top that was cropped near her navel.
-The garment had double-zips, and she pulled them into the middle of her chest while exposing her glowing tan and a glimpse of her trim tummy.
-Tarsha also wore a pair of curve-hugging jeans that complimented her top perfectly.
-The piece boasted a light-wash fabric, and its waistband stretched over her hips and showed off her tiny frame.
+On her upper half, Tarsha sported a white top that was cropped near her navel.
+The garment had a double-zipper and she unzipped it to the middle of her chest while exposing her glowing tan and a glimpse of her trim tummy.
+Tarsha also wore a pair of curve-hugging jeans that complemented her top perfectly.
+The piece boasted a light-wash fabric, and its waistband stretched over her hips and showed off her trim frame.
 She completed her outfit with a pair of sneakers that possessed the same bright white hue as her top.

 Her day at the cafe did not call for any additional accessories.
-Tarsha styled her honey-dyed locks with a middle part and brushed a few pieces of her towards her back.
-The majority of her mane tumbled down her chest and back and she went all-out on her application of glam with defined brows.
-She appeared to add a shimmery eye shadow and thick mascara on her eyes.
+Tarsha styled her honey-dyed locks with a middle part and brushed a few pieces back from her face.
+The majority of her mane tumbled down her chest and back.
+She went all-out on her application of glam with defined brows, shimmery eye shadow and thick mascara.
 Meanwhile, it looked like Tarsha brushed her cheeks with a dusting of blush and added even more shimmer with an application of highlighter.
 Her plump pout was accentuated with a pink gloss.

 The post has only been live on her page for a few minutes, but it’s garnered over 5,000 likes and 80-plus comments.
 Some Instagrammers commented on the babe’s beauty while countless others asked about the Zac Efron sighting.